Claim: The clothing store chain The Gap took its name from an acronym for 'Gay and Proud.'

 Origins: Once again the search for hidden meanings in the mundane has resulted in an interesting rumor about the supposedly acronymic origins of the name of a popular attirer.
 Akin to the Troop Sport ("To Rule Over Oppressed People") and Adidas ("All Day I Dream About Sex") canards, the rumor about The Gap asserts that it drew its name from an initialization of the phrase "Gay And Proud."

 The Gap did begin in San Francisco, a city home to a large homosexual population and strongly associated with gay pride, its name has nothing to do with either of those coincident facts.
 Gap Inc. was founded in 1969 by Donald and Doris Fisher as a single store staffed by a handful of employees.
 The retailer took its name in homage to "the generation gap," a term popular in the late 1960s describing the intellectual, ethical, and social gulf between young people and their parents' generation.
-The inspiration for this first jeans-only store came from Donald Fisher's frustrations as a consumer — he was finding jeans hard to shop for, having to travel to several different stores to examine a variety of brands because no one location housed them all.
+The inspiration for this first jeans-only store came from Donald Fisher's frustrations as a consumer: he was finding jeans hard to shop for, having to travel to several different stores to examine a variety of brands because no one location housed them all.
 His experience, he figured, was likely a common one; if it were, it indicated that a market for a jeans-only shop was present even if others in the retail field had yet to notice it.

-It is deeply ironic that a rumor would claim a strong statement of pride would have been deliberately concealed from all but those in the know as an acronym.
+It is deeply ironic that a rumor would claim such a strong statement of pride would have been deliberately concealed from all but those in the know as an acronym.
 How "proud" would one have to be to want to exude such a message in a covert form?

-The implied "ick" factor in The Gap rumor springs from the presumption that if it were true, wearers of Gap merchandise would be unknowingly advocating a lifestyle they might or might not personally approve of.
+The implied shock factor in The Gap rumor springs from the presumption that if it were true, wearers of Gap merchandise would be unknowingly advocating a lifestyle they might or might not personally approve of.
 (It's one thing to wave a "Gay and Proud" sign if you know you're holding it, but quite another to find one has been pinned to your back without your knowledge.
 Even the most gay-sympathetic person might take umbrage at that.)